British modified MS22001, Mk.VIII goggles

 Due to this antiquated arrangement the helmet assembly was considered by our 1950 experts as not suitable for use on jets and in case of ejection.

-The Mk.1 consists of an inner fabric helmet (G-Type) and a protective hard shell, the latter originally painted white for the Air Defence version and grey for General Purpose.
+The Mk.1 consists of an inner fabric helmet (F-Type or G-Type) and a protective hard shell, the latter originally painted white for the Air Defence and grey for General Purpose version.

 Being a rather new design for that era, such equipment was nicknamed "Bone Dome" or "Brain Bucket".